owickstrom/the-monospace-web/index.md

 lang: en
 ---

-## Abstract
+## Introduction

 Monospace fonts are dear to many of us.
-Some find them more readable, consistent, and beautiful, and than their proportional alternatives.
+Some find them more readable, consistent, and beautiful, than their proportional alternatives.
 Maybe we're just brainwashed from spending years in terminals?
 Or are we hopelessly nostalgic?
+I'm not sure.
-In any case, I like them, and that's why I started experimenting with all-monospace Web.
+But I like them, and that's why I started experimenting with all-monospace Web.

-We use the monospace grid to align text and draw diagrams.
+On this page, I use a monospace grid to align text and draw diagrams.
+It's generated from a simple Markdown document (using Pandoc), and the CSS and a tiny bit of Javascript renders it on the grid.
+The page is responsive, shrinking in character-sized steps.
+Standard elements should _just work_, at least that's the goal.
+It's semantic HTML, rendered as if we were back in the 70s.

 ## The Basics